Feashliaa/fastapi-agent-orchestrator/README.md

 ## How to run it

-Sample reports from a reference run on a toy FastAPI app are in `reports/sample/`.
+Sample reports from a reference run on a simple FastAPI app are located in the `reports/sample/` directory.

 The orchestrator is a CLI tool that operates on a **separate** FastAPI codebase (your "target").
 You run it from the orchestrator's directory and point it at the target with `--repo`.